 WHAT YOU NEED TO KNOW:

 The prostate is the male sex gland that helps make semen.
-It is about the size of a walnut and wraps around the urethra and the neck of the bladder.
+It is about the size of a walnut and wraps around the urethra.
 The urethra is the tube that carries urine from the bladder to the end of the penis.
 In most cases, prostate cancer is slow growing.
 Prostate cancer increases your risk for deep vein thrombosis and pulmonary embolism.